chahar-5274/Responsive-Spotify-Clone/README.md

 # Responsive-Spotify-Clone
-This is the responsive project , we can change play the song ,change the next and previous song and click to play song inside the show folder
+This is the responsive project , we can play the song ,change the next and previous song and click to play song inside the show folder